travdogio/100-days-of-code/r1-log.md

 Link to work: Private Repository (For now)

-### R1D4
+### R1D5
-Day 2: October 17th, 2020 - Saturday
+Day 2: October 18th, 2020 - Sunday

-Today's Progress: Time to read some csvs.
-Just laid part of the foundation since today has been extremely long.
+Today's Progress: Read more about CSVs.
+Learned how to open a file in Node.

-Thoughts: Very tired.
-I will have to review to make sure I retain what gets written tonight.
+Thoughts: I wasn't able to give coding my all today.
+A bit disappointed but very much fuel for doing great work tomorrow.

 Link to work: Private Repository (For now)